Journal Entries

 Common Questions

 What if I made a mistake on an old entry?
-Edit the entry - the original is preserved in history.
-For prior-period corrections, create an adjusting entry dated in the current period with explanation.
+Edit the entry from its three-dot menu — the audit trail is preserved.
+For prior-period corrections, create an adjusting entry dated in the current period with an explanation.

 Can I create a recurring entry?
 Not currently.
 You’ll need to create each entry manually or import from CSV.

 How do I record a voided check?
-Use the Void feature: open the journal entry for the check and click Void.
-This marks the entry as inactive while preserving the full audit trail.
-If you need to record a check that was voided before it was ever entered in BeeKeeper, create a journal entry with the check details, note “VOID” in the description, and then void the entry so it doesn’t affect your balances.
+Use the Void action: open the transaction’s three-dot menu and click Void.
+This creates a reversing entry while preserving the full audit trail.
+If you need to record a check that was voided before it was ever entered in BeeKeeper, create a transaction with the check details, note “VOID” in the description, and then void it so it doesn’t affect your balances.

 What’s the difference between a journal entry and a bank transaction?
 A bank transaction is what your bank shows.
 A journal entry is how you record and categorize it in BeeKeeper.
 Connected banks create journal entries automatically.

-What does the Ledger tab show?
-The Ledger tab on each account page shows every journal entry affecting that account with a running balance.
+What does the Transactions tab show?
+The Transactions tab on each account page shows every journal entry affecting that account with a running balance.
 You can filter by payee, description, amount range, date range, attachments, and linked accounts.

 Was this helpful?